Can you get a COVID-19 booster shot?

 - Anyone aged 18-64 with underlying health conditions and believe it would be beneficial,

 - Residents in institutional or long-term care settings,

 - People aged 18-64 who have a high-risk job such as health care workers, firefighters, grocery store employees, teachers, and more.

 This is because some immunocompromised people did not mount a good response to the vaccine.
-A third shot ensures that they are protected.
+A third shot of the mRNA COVID-19 vaccines (Pfizer or Moderna), which is identical to the first two doses, ensures that they are protected.